QUIC-Fire-TT/ttrs_quicfire/CONTRIBUTING.md

 Be sure to utilize git's branch system as you won't be able to push to the ```main``` branch without a [pull request](https://github.com/QUIC-Fire-TT/ttrs_quicfire/blob/main/CONTRIBUTING.md#Pull-Requests).
+Each branch should only contain one feature and a pull request should only be made once the feature is ready.
+Once the branch is merged it will be deleted on the remote repository.

 ### Pull Requests
 This section will outline how to create a pull request for this repository.